rudeboybert/forestecology/README.md

 ### Load & preprocess data

-The data for the Big Woods plor are included in the package.
+The data for the Big Woods plot are included in the package.
 For SCBI, we load and preprocess the data corresponding to the two census reflecting the time period over which we consider growth in dbh.
 We load them into R as “tibble” data frames thereby ensuring a standardized